aniketpanjwani/ewa_test_implementation/README.md

 3. Use `make` targets (e.g. `make risk-train`) to execute commands inside the `uv` environment; the recipes call `uv run python …` to ensure isolation.

+## Support bot (Task 2C) outlook

+The challenge expects a grounded FAQ assistant that answers user questions using local documentation.
+The proposed approach keeps everything self-contained:
+Markdown help files would live under `implementation/docs`, we would index those passages with BM25 for lexical matching, and optionally rerank the top hits with lightweight sentence embeddings so the most relevant snippets surface first.
+Answers could then be constructed by extracting or lightly compressing the best matching passage and always appending explicit citations (for example, `Source: fees.md`) to satisfy the grounding requirement.

+Evaluation would replay the provided golden questions by calling the same CLI, measure semantic similarity against reference answers, confirm that cited sources match the expected filenames, and track latency to stay within the 500 ms budget.
+Metrics and diagnostics would be written alongside the bot artifacts so reviewers can audit retrieval quality without rerunning the pipeline.

+Today, this repository cannot implement or validate that plan because the FAQ Markdown corpus and `bot_eval.jsonl` golden set are not included in the `free-doom/data-challenge` repository.
+Once those assets arrive, populate `implementation/docs`, build the BM25/embedding artifacts, and wire up the CLI plus evaluation harness following the outline above.